Protective Services for children provides assistance to families to ensure the safety and well-being of children.

 Sexual abuse of a child, whether physical injuries are sustained or not.
 Sexual abuse means any act that involves sexual molestation or exploitation of a child by a parent or other person who has permanent or temporary care or custody or responsibility for supervision of a child, or by any household or family member.

 "Neglect" means the leaving of a child unattended or other failure to provide proper care and attention to a child by a parent or other person who has permanent or temporary care or custody or responsibility for supervision of a child under circumstances that indicate:

 The child's health or welfare is harmed or placed at substantial risk of harm; or

 Mental injury to the child or a substantial risk of mental injury.

 "Mental injury" means the observable, identifiable, and substantial impairment of a child's mental or psychological ability to function.

 If you believe a child is being abused or neglected, contact the Department of Social Services at 410-853-3000 to discuss the situation with someone in the Screening Unit.

-A. According to fire code law, a child under the age of 8 must be in the care of a person who is at least 13 years old.
-Generally, it is left up to the parent's judgment to decide whether a child who is 8 or older is mature enough to be home alone.
+According to fire code law, a child under the age of eight must be in the care of a person who is at least 13 years old.
+Generally, it is left up to the parent's judgment to decide whether a child who is eight or older is mature enough to be home alone.
 Anytime you leave your child alone, be sure the child knows what to do in the event of an emergency.

 Baltimore County Department of Social Services' Child Protective Services (CPS) may become involved if a child of any age is left alone and is placed at risk of harm because he/she is unable to manage on his/her own.
 CPS may also become involved if your child's babysitter or caretaker is unable to properly care for your child.